CasparKielwein/Aaargh/Classes.md

 ##### Lvl 1: Rage
 The first time you are bloodied during a fight, you enter a terrible rage.
-When you enter the rage you gain one Manouver Point.
+When you enter the rage you gain one Maneuver Point.

 #### Focus
 ##### TODO